10Felz/10Felz/README.md

 - 👋 Hi, I’m @10Felz
-- 👀 I’m interested in
 - 🌱 I’m currently learning python
+- Currently making a langugage learning game
-- 📫 How to reach me ...
+- 📫 How to reach me Discord- felzwastaken

 <!---
 10Felz/10Felz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.